Jayer117-ball/HighandDry/README.md

 1. Download the **latest Nightly Build** from [TES Reloaded Discord](https://discord.com/invite/BYY7SNfQeJ)
 2. In MO2:
 - Switch to one of the NVR profiles
-- Manually install NVR and drag it to the "Optional NVR" Separator.
+- Manually install NVR and drag it to the **"Place NVR Here"** separator
-- Place the mod at the top of the NVR separator so that all the NVR mods below it that you enable will overwrite the mod files.
 3. Enable either **Hikikomori NVR** or **Caffiene NVR**, your preference.
-  - There are a few performace mods for Caffeiene NVR
+  - There are a few performace mods for both presets

 ### 🔧 Shader Package